Mitzura Arghezi: Marginalization and recovery

 From 1955, Arghezi Sr agreed to participate in communist propaganda, and was admitted into the regime's literary community.
 According to diary entries by his anti-communist friend Petre Pandrea, this pact was sealed due to material constraints, and in large part because of Mitzura's persistent pleas.
 Around that time, she was married to a fellow actor, identified by Corbea as Mircea Anghelescu.
 According to Pandrea, the marriage was Mitzura's second; he does not name her husband, but informs that the wedding, which took place somewhere in Oltenia in October 1956, was a lavish affair with over 1,000 guests and a "strictly Orthodox ceremony"—since, despite the officially endorsed atheism, major cultural figures who supported the regime's agenda were now allowed publicized exceptions.
 She had moved out of the family home the previous year, and spent time at various addresses.
 In 1964, she and her family moved to Dorobanți, in a recently nationalized townhouse on Grigore Cerchez Street.
+Communist leader Nicolae Ceaușescu amended this arrangement by having his own son, Valentin, take over the bottom floor for his private use.